-Make Your Home Smart with New Technologyby John on May 7th, 2018
+Make Your Home Smart with New Technologyby monica on May 7th, 2018

 The world has changed a lot.
 Ever notice how everything is “smart” these days?
 Phones, wearable tech, cars, watches…seems like everything we use can be smart.
 And there’s an abundance of Internet of Things (IoT) devices and new technologies make smart easy to come by.

 Safety, security and convenience are important for folks of all ages, including homeowners in Taylor Morrison communities across the country.
 Living in a smart home is becoming more and more attractive because of the peace of mind that comes with it.

 The first thing you need to do to make your home smart is to connect to a WIFI system router like Google WIFI.
 One is enough for a small home, up to 1,500 square feet while two is good for a home that’s 1,500 to 3,000 square feet.
 Up to 4,500 square feet, you’ll want three.
 Add more for even larger homes.
 Such a router system can end dead zones, provide a fast signal consistently and becomes a single network for all your devices.

 Tired of talking to yourself?
 Talk to your home!
 Actually, talking to your home can give you control of a lot of smart tech in your home, if you use a smart speaker like the Amazon Echo.
 This smart speaker connects you to Alexa.
 Smart speakers let do all kinds of things hands-free, like play music, enjoy hands-free calling and control household smart devices all with the power of your voice.